 Visit The Grand Palace

 Grand Palace is probably the most famous attraction in Bangkok.
-The royal family no longer live here but was the home to the king for 150 years.
+The royal family no longer lives here but was the home to the king for 150 years.
 During the tour of the Grand Palace, you can walk around the grounds and enter temples but can not enter the buildings.

-Remember there is a strong security presence around the palace, so have your ID and there is a strict dress code is in place at the palace so you can’t wear shorts or entry will be refused.
+Remember there is a strong security presence around the palace, so have your ID and there is a strict dress code in place at the palace so you can’t wear shorts or entry will be refused.

 See The Temple Of The Reclining Buddha (Wat Pho)

 The temple of the Reclining Buddha is pretty much beside the Grand Palace.
 It is also known as Golden Buddha or Wat Pho.

-The Wat Pho complex fairly big but doesn’t take long to see the statues, you could spend an hour or so wandering around this place.
+The Wat Pho complex is fairly big but doesn’t take long to see the statues, you could spend an hour or so wandering around this place.

 Visit Lumphini Park

 Lumpini Park is like Central Park in New York.
 The Lumpini Park has trees, playgrounds even an artificial lake where visitors can rent boats.

 The paths around the park are 2.5 km in length and like Central Park in New York are a popular area for joggers.
 It offers a nice break from the busy streets of Bangkok.
 It’s worth remembering dogs are not allowed and smoking is banned.

 Go To A Thai Kickboxing Fight

-Thai Kickboxing also is known as Muay Thai, is the national obsession.
+Thai Kickboxing also known as Muay Thai, is a national obsession.
 As you wander around the city, there will be a lot of promotion of these fight nights that are taking place around the city.

-In Bangkok, the main spots for these fights are the Ratchadamnoen Stadium on Ratchadamnoen Nok Road, or at Lumpini Stadium on a Saturday.
+In Bangkok, the main spots for these fights are the Ratchadamnoen Stadium on Ratchadamnoen Nok Road or Lumpini Stadium on a Saturday.

 Visit The Sky Bar

 Remember the film ‘Hangover part 2’.
-Visiting the Sky Bar seriously awesome panoramic views of Bangkok’s skyline and the Chao Phraya River, especially at night.
+Visiting the Sky Bar has seriously awesome panoramic views of Bangkok’s skyline and the Chao Phraya River, especially at night.

 There is a dress code, so wear something nice.
 Sky Bar is the second tallest building in Thailand is the world’s highest open-air bar on the 64th floor.